 If you are a gluten free cookie fanatic like me, you will want to check out all of my best gluten free cookie recipes.

-We hope you enjoy these easy chocolate chip oatmeal cookies as much as we do.
-When you bake recipes that require oats, make sure you use certified gluten free oats!!
-Cross-contamination of oats is very common and getting sick is just no fun!
+- Gluten free oats - When you bake recipes that require oats, make sure you use certified gluten free oats!!
+Cross-contamination of oats is very common, and getting sick is just no fun!

 There are many brands of certified gluten free oats to choose from.

 Allow cooling if you have patience :-).
-Take a bite of these gluten free oatmeal chocolate chip cookies and let me know what you think!!
+Take a bite of these gluten free oatmeal chocolate chip cookies, and let me know what you think!!
+I have a full Gluten Free Cookie Troubleshooting Guide if you need help baking.

 - White chocolate chips